shubdev07/javascript-timer/README.md

 # javascript-timer
-Simple Timer function made using javascript
+Simple Timer function made using javascript <br/>
-Download the file and include in your HTML file.
+Download the script file and include in your HTML file.
 <h2>To run the timer simply call the timer function</h2>

   <h3>Syntax is <br/>